dimastbk/camunda-docs/docs/apis-tools/zeebe-api/gateway-service.md

    // the requestTimeout.
    // if requestTimeout = 0, uses the generic requestTimeout configured in the gateway. int64 requestTimeout = 2;
+   // list of names of variables to be included in `CreateProcessInstanceWithResultResponse.variables`
+   // if empty, all visible variables in the root scope will be returned. repeated string fetchVariables = 3;
 }
 ```